 - 810.2.
 The Two-Headed Giant variant uses the shared team turns option.
 (See rule 805.) - 810.3.
 Each team sits together on one side of the table.
 Each team decides the order in which its players sit. - 810.4.
 Each team has a shared life total, which starts at 30 life. - 810.5.
 With the exception of life total and poison counters, a team's resources (cards in hand, mana, and so on) are not shared in the Two-Headed Giant variant.
 Teammates may review each other's hands and discuss strategies at any time.
 Teammates can't manipulate each other's cards or permanents. - 810.6.
 The team who plays first skips the draw step of its first turn. - 810.7.
-The Two-Headed Giant variant uses a modified version of the combat rules for the shared team turns option. - 810.7a Each team's creatures attack the other team as a group.
-During the combat phase, the active team is the attacking team and each player on the active team is an attacking player.
-Likewise, the nonactive team is the defending team and each player on the nonactive team is a defending player. - 810.7b Any one-shot effect that refers to the "defending player" refers to one specific defending player, not to both of the defending players.
-The controller of the effect chooses which one the spell or ability refers to at the time the effect is applied.
-The same is true for any one-shot effect that refers to the "attacking player."
+The Two-Headed Giant variant uses the combat rules for the shared team turns option (see rule 805.10).
+This is a change from previous rules. - 810.8.
+The Two-Headed Giant variant uses the normal rules for winning or losing the game (see rule 104), with the following additions and specifications. - 810.8a Players win and lose the game only as a team, not as individuals.
+If either player on a team loses the game, the team loses the game.
+If either player on a team wins the game, the entire team wins the game.
+If an effect says that a player can't win the game, that player's team can't win the game.
+If an effect says that a player can't lose the game, that player's team can't lose the game.